moozilla/setup-finder/README.md

 * _TSS1_ - T-Spin single that clears the bottom row
 * _TSS2_ - T-Spin single that clears the top row
-* _TSS-any_ - T-Spin single that clears either row
+* _TSS_/_TSS-any_ - T-Spin single that clears either row
-* _TSD_ - T-Spin double
+* _TSD_/_TSD-any_ - T-Spin double (TSD-any will differentiate between standard TSD and weirder TSDs like Fin, Neo, etc.)
+* _TST_ - T-Spin triple
 * _Tetris_
 * _PC_ - Perfect Clear - note: currently this is the only way to end the setup

 Each line can contain additional arguments:

 * _row_ - Which rows to look for setups on.
 For T-Spins the row being searched corresponds to the center of the T-piece.
 For Tetrises, the row should be the bottom row of the Tetris.
 The bottom of the field is row 0, and it counts upwards from there.
 You can specify a single row (eg. `row-0`) or multiple rows (`row-0,2,3`).
 * _col_ - Which columns to look for setups in.
 For T-Spins this corresponds to the center of the T-piece, for Tetrises it's the column where the I piece will drop.
-Columns go from 0-9 left to right. `col-any` is a shortcut for `col-1,2,3,4,5,6,7` (all of the possible T-spin columns.
+Columns go from 0-9 left to right. `col-any` will try all the possible columns for that particular setup (so 0-9 for Tetris, 1-7 for TSD, 1-8 for TST).
 * _filter_ - Used after setups are found to make sure they fit the specified criteria.
-You should probably use a filter if you are looking for T-Spins. `isTSS-any` tests if a solution is a T-Spin single, with either a flat or vertical T. `isTSD-any` tests if a solution is a T-Spin double.
+You should probably use a filter if you are looking for T-Spins.
+  * `isTSS-any` tests if a solution is a T-Spin single, with either a flat or vertical T.
+  * `isTSD-any` tests if a solution is a T-Spin double.
+  * Use `testTSD` to test if a solution is a TSD without actually adding the T piece and clearing lines - useful if you want to setup a TSD and then potentially clear it a different way (with a PC for example).

 The _PC setup-type_ has it's own special arguments: